On the problem by Erd\"os-de Bruijn-Kingman on regularity of reciprocals for exponential series

 \subsection{Results}

-In this paper, we revisit the problem posed by Erd\"os, de Bruijn and Kingman, and provide counterexamples that can be considered as, in a sense, best possible.
-Namely, by methods very different from \cite{Ibragimov}, we prove in Theorem \ref{betakN} that for any positive sequence $(\epsilon_k)_{k=1}^{\infty}$ tending to zero (subject to a technical assumption) there exists an aperiodic $F\in \mathcal{A}^+$ with
+In this paper, we revisit the problem posed by Erd\H{o}s, de Bruijn and Kingman, and provide counterexamples that can be considered as, in a sense, best possible.
+Namely, by methods very different from those of \cite{Ibragimov}, we prove in Theorem \ref{betakN} that for any positive sequence $(\epsilon_k)_{k=1}^{\infty}$ tending to zero (subject to a technical assumption) there exists an aperiodic $F\in \mathcal{A}^+$ with

 such that $ (1-z)(1-F)^{-1}$ is not even bounded in $\mathbb D$, and thus (\ref{BEQ}) is not true.
 Moreover, the set of such $F$ is dense in $ \mathcal A^+$ (when $\mathcal A^+$ is considered as a metric space with a natural metric).
-Thus, the assumption \eqref{erdos} in the Erd\"os-Feller-Pollard theorem is optimal as far as the ``smoothness'' of $(b_k)_{k=0}^{\infty}$ is concerned.
+Thus, the assumption \eqref{erdos} in the Erd\H{o}s-Feller-Pollard theorem is optimal as far as the ``smoothness'' of $(b_k)_{k=0}^{\infty}$ is concerned.
 Several results of a similar nature have been obtained as well.
-At the same time, we show in Appendix B that Croft's idea can successfully be realized, and moreover it can also be realized for the integer frequencies.
+At the same time, we show in Appendix B that Croft's idea can successfully be realized, and moreover it can also be realized for integer frequencies.